-AM dysfunctions are observed in a variety of mental disorders, such as post-traumatic stress disorders,8 schizophrenia9 and rDD.8
+Autobiographical memory dysfunctions are observed in a variety of mental disorders, like Post-Traumatic Stress Disorders (PTSD)8, schizophrenia9 and rDD8.

-The information stored in AM concerns ourselves and has a strong impact on our well-being; additionally, it determines - to a large extent - the types of actions we undertake in the future.10 When we recall unpleasant events, we update in our memory other unpleasant events and unpleasant emotions associated with them.
+The information stored in autobiographical memory concerns ourselves and has a strong impact on our well-being; additionally, it determines - to a large extent - the types of actions we undertake in the future.
+When we recall unpleasant events we update in our memory other unpleasant events and unpleasant emotions associated with them.
 A similar phenomenon is observed in the case of memories with a positive emotional charge.
-Therefore, the executive mechanisms present in AM steer not only the operation of this very memory but also take part in the regulation of emotional processes.11 We may make attempts to reduce or increase the level of emotional tension by 'blocking' specific recollections in our memory,12 yet finding an answer to the question concerning effectiveness of such actions is another issue.
+Therefore, the executive mechanisms present in autobiographical memory steer not only the operation of this very memory but also take part in the regulation of emotional processes.
+We may make attempts to reduce or increase the level of emotional tension by "blocking" specific recollections in our memory12, yet finding an answer to the question concerning effectiveness of such actions is another issue.

-Excessive generation of negative recollections may be one of the predictive factors for depressive disorders.13 This dependency may also have a different character - examined individuals who had undergone at least one episode of depression in the past related to significantly fewer positive recollections from their lives as compared to healthy subjects.14
+Excessive generation of negative recollections may be one of the predictive factors for depressive disorders.
+This dependency may also have a different character - examined individuals, who underwent at least one episode of depression in the past, relate to significantly fewer positive recollections from their lives as compared to healthy subjects.
+14

-The expression of overgeneral AM (OAM) was introduced in recent years with the aim of underscoring the distinct nature of recollections stored in AM of people affected by rDD.15 They are less detailed and specific autobiographical memories, which are characterized by excessive generalization.
+The expression of overgeneral autobiographical memory (OAM) was introduced in recent years with the aim of underscoring the distinct nature of recollections stored in autobiographical memory of people affected by rDD.
+15 They are less detailed and specific autobiographical memories, which are characterised by excessive generalisation.

-Specific autobiographical memories refer to events that happened in a specific place and in a specific time, and did not last longer than 24 h (e.g. 'I spent the last Saturday of June in Krakow with my friends').
-Overgeneral memories refer to fairly often repeated situations ('I go to church every Sunday') or to situations that last longer than 1 day ('I was in second grade of middle school last year').16 In response to an emerging stimulus, patients with symptoms of depression recollect overgeneral memories more often than the specific ones.3 This concerns mainly negative memories.
-In response to positive and neutral stimuli, the affected find significantly fewer specific memories than healthy people.17 Moreover, they have difficulties in reconstructing details of events, even the ones that are significant to them.18
+Specific autobiographical memories refer to events which happened in a specific place and in a specific time, and did not last longer than 24 hours (e.g. I spent the last Saturday of June in Krakow with my friends).
+Overgeneral memories refer to fairly often repeated situations (e.g. I go to church every Sunday) or to situations that last longer than one day (I was in second grade of middle school last year).
+In response to an emerging stimulus, patients with symptoms of depression recollect overgeneral memories more often than the specific ones.
+This concerns mainly negative memories.
+In response to positive and neutral stimuli the affected find significantly fewer specific memories than healthy people.
+Moreover, they have difficulties in reconstructing details of events, even the ones that are significant to them.